codefyphp/docs/docs/index.md

 First, let's unpack the name Codefy and what it means.
 The name Codefy is a derivative of the word `codify` which means to arrange into a systematic code according to a plan or system.
-This is the purpose of CodefyPHP as it pertains to Domain-Driven Design, ubiquitous language, and complex applications.
+This is the purpose of CodefyPHP as it pertains to Domain-Driven Design and complex applications.

 CodefyPHP is a modern PHP framework designed to help you “codefy” complex ideas into powerful applications.
 Built on Domain-Driven Design (DDD), CQRS, and Event Sourcing principles and philosophy, the framework gives you the